nikhilpachange/nikhilpachange/README.md

-✅ Designed the feedback-to-insight taxonomy used to categorize and prioritize incoming signals ✅ Collaborated with design in Figma on the insights dashboard UX ✅ Used Mixpanel and SQL to validate which insight categories actually correlated with churn risk ✅ Coordinated a 12-member cross-functional team through discovery, build, and rollout ✅ Established feedback-loop reporting cadence for leadership visibility into customer sentiment trends
+✅ Designed the feedback-to-insight taxonomy used to categorize and prioritize incoming signals ✅ Collaborated with design in Figma on the insights dashboard UX ✅ Used Mixpanel and SQL to validate which insight categories actually correlated with churn risk ✅ Coordinated cross-functional collaboration through discovery, build, and rollout ✅ Established feedback-loop reporting cadence for leadership visibility into customer sentiment trends

 ---